liepinaievaa-maker/meditate-with-aurora/README.md

  + All images used on the site were sourced from [Pexels](https://www.pexels.com/) — a free and open-source image platform.
  + Images were resized and optimized using [Squoosh](https://squoosh.app/) to reduce file size and improve Lighthouse performance scores.
  + The website’s favicon was created using the [Favicon Generator](https://favicon.io/) for consistent branding across browsers and devices.
+ + The [cooler](https://coolors.co/) was used to create colour palette for README.md file
+ + [Google Fonts](https://fonts.google.com/selection/embed) was used to import the Instrument Sans and Quicksand typefaces, which together create a calm, modern, and balanced visual style consistent with Aurora’s branding.

  ---

  ### Acknowledgments